arnbme/apcupsd/README.md

   * offbattery - mains power restored
   * failing - UPS about to shutdown
   * powerout - UPS switched to batteries (for any reason)
-* Sends UPS Device Statistics: every "user defined" minutes, using a repeating Windows Scheduled Task.<br />
+* Sends UPS Device Statistics: every "user defined" minutes, using a repeating Windows Scheduled Task.
-* Support modules are Visual Basic Script, no Windows server required or used<br />
+* Support modules are Visual Basic Script, no Windows server required or used
 * Executes without being logged in to Windows

 [:arrow_up_small: Back to top](#top)